rohrschacht/arkhash/README.md

 * Filter out paths to files that have been hashed before
 * Multiple loglevels to control verbosity
 * Use multiple threads to increase performance
+* Show progress in verify mode with progress bars

 ## Dependencies
 hashfilter depends on sha1sum, md5sum, etc. to calculate the hashes.